 In 1951, the voters of Keokuk County passed a $200,000.00 bond issue for the Keokuk County Memorial Hospital with an 84% favorable vote.
 The 5 acre site on which that hospital, and now the present hospital, is located was donated by Mr. and Mrs. Glen Noller.
 Several alternate sites were considered, but the selection was made on the insistence of the state board of health which designated that the hospital should be located close to the center of population of the county.
 That hospital officially opened on August 9, 1954 and continued to serve the public well until February of 2007 when the new facility was built.

-Keokuk County Health Center (KCHC) is a tax-exempt, 14 bed, Critical Access Hospital (CAH) affiliated with the University of Iowa Hospital and Clinics Health System.
+Keokuk County Hospital and Clinics (KCHC) is a tax-exempt, 14 bed, Critical Access Hospital (CAH) affiliated with the University of Iowa Hospital and Clinics Health System.
 We have been providing quality healthcare since our founding in 1954.
 Accredited by the state of Iowa as a level IV Trauma Care Center and a CAH, Keokuk County Health Center is located at 23019 Highway 149 in Sigourney, Iowa.
 It is our mission to provide quality and compassionate care.
 We believe the best way to achieve this goal is to keep our patient’s needs in mind and to keep our well staff trained.
 As a small hospital, you can enjoy more time with your nurse and provider, whether it is through our Emergency Room, as a patient in our hospital, or in one of our clinics.

 The Keokuk County Medical Center is located on the KCHC campus and provides health care services Monday through Friday.
 The entrance is located on the back side of the Health Center.
 While emergency services are still a primary focus, a need was seen for a clinic to meet more common, daily needs such as a cold, the flu, sore throats, medicine management, etc. Clinic staff includes 1 physicians and 4 staff practitioners.